RepubblicaTech/rtos/README.md

 #### Prebuilt option

 If you either are lazy or don't have time for compiling the toolchain, you can grab a pre-made one from [here](https://newos.org/toolchains/) (you should grab the one that says `x86_64-elf-[the highest version number you can find]-[Linux/FreeBSD/Darwin]-x86_64.tar.xz`, and extract the contents of the folder inside the xz to a `x86_64-elf` directory inside the `toolchain` folder).
-You can now proceed to [actually compiling the project](#actually-compiling-the-project).

 You should end up with a structure like this:
 ```